Auto Loan Glossary

 Department of Motor Vehicles.

 The decrease in the market value of a vehicle over time.
-The amount of yearly depreciation is affected by variables including car condition, resale market supply and demand, and reputation of the manufacturer and/or model.
+The amount of yearly depreciation is affected by variables including car condition, resale market supply and demand, and reputation of the manufacturer, model, or both.

 Vehicle shipping, freight, or delivery fees to the dealer, charged by the manufacturer or port of entry.
 This charge is usually passed on to the buyer without mark-up.